Readers are leaders

 Many of us take takes this practice internally.
 We read out loud inside our head.
 Out inner voice pronounce all the words.
 This is referred to as VOCALISATION.

 We can comprehend information much faster than we can speak it.
-This is why we can listen to a podcast or a book on 1.5 speed.
+This is why we can listen to a podcast or a book on 1.5 speed or even faster.

 So, we are slowing ourselves down by pronouncing the words inside our head.